Pathoschild/smapi-mod-dump/source/Pollen Sprites/readme.md

 ----

 # Pollen Sprites
-A mod for the game Stardew Valley, adding a new type of monster called a Pollen Sprite.
-They appear on windy days in spring, float around players harmlessly, and sometimes drop random seeds when defeated.
+This mod adds a new type of monster called a Pollen Sprite.
+They appear on windy days, float around players harmlessly, and sometimes drop random seeds when defeated.

 ## Contents
 * [Installation](#installation)